 Bullet loans are also refinanced quite frequently.
 Borrowers often use the loan to get quick access to the money they need.
 They then take advantage of the small monthly payments associated with the bullet loan.
 When the balloon payment comes due, they will refinance into another loan.

 Thank you for reading the CFI guide to bullet loans and their pros/cons.
-CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.

 To keep learning and advancing your career, the following resources will be helpful: